 10 | Ed “Max” Alonzo used to get gay with Neil Patrick Harris while they talked about magic

-This one was probably my favorite.
+This one was probably my favorite in Behind the Bell book.
 It’s about Ed Alonzo, who played the mostly useless character of Max (owner of The Max) during the early years of SBTB.
 Max would always do magic on the show, which corresponded to Alonzo being a magician in real life.

 So, according to Diamond, “[Alonzo] wound up spending a lot of time with Harris.
 A lot of time.
 For a while they were inseparable, going away to perform magic together, conjuring their mystical spells of enchantment.
 It wasn’t until years later that Neil Patrick Harris announced he was gay.”